steilerDev/git-flow-test/README.md

 - API tests
 - Docker E2E tests

+`beta` and `main` branch can only receive PRs - direct commits are disabled through branch protection rules

 ## Merging todos

 Before merging this back into `icloud-photos-sync`, the following hardcoded references to `git-flow-test` need to be adjusted: